List of Felicity characters: Felicity Elizabeth Porter

 The title character is played by Keri Russell.
 The series opens with Felicity's high school graduation.
 Following the ceremony she sees Ben, her high school crush, and goes over to ask him to sign her year book.
 The note he writes is thoughtful, and hints at missed opportunity and disappointment.
 Felicity decides to abandon her plans to study pre-med at Stanford University and instead follows Ben to New York.
 Once there she realizes her decision was more than about Ben, that she needs to find herself, away from her parents' influence and expectations.
 She is a remarkably intelligent and thoughtful person, yet can be led to make rather impulsive and rash decisions.
 As the show progresses she grows into a more secure and centered young woman.
-Felicity chose to be an art major.
+Felicity chooses to be an art major.

 Ben Steven Covington

 Ben (Scott Speedman) is the reason Felicity goes to school in New York.
 Like Felicity, he is from Palo Alto, California.
 Surprised at seeing her there, he becomes uncomfortable with her interest in him.
 Ben comes from a complex home life.
 He has a great deal of conflict with his father (played by John Ritter), who is an alcoholic who routinely makes promises that he fails to keep.
-Ben's mother, however, is a stable and loving parent.
+Ben's mother on the other hand, is a stable and loving parent.
 Felicity's best friend Julie and Ben come to share a mutual attraction to one another, but Julie is hesitant out of concern for Felicity.
 Eventually Ben and Julie start a relationship mid-way through their freshman year, but break up just before the summer break.
 Ben suffers a brief gambling addiction, and serious financial issues that threaten his tuition and livelihood.
 Ben and Felicity begin a relationship at the end of their freshman year, but it quickly ends when Ben becomes worried.
 This is followed by a strung out affair with a married caterer named Maggie, who is vindictive over her husband's philandering.
 Ben and Felicity's relationship is a central feature of the show, and shifts between a friendship and a romantic relationship off and on throughout the series.
 Ben has difficulty expressing his feelings and initially appears not to be very thoughtful or contemplative, especially in contrast to Felicity.
 Ben becomes a protective and loyal friend to Felicity.
 An average student, Ben is personable and athletic.
-However he often makes hasty or detrimental decisions which he comes to regret.
+He often makes hasty or detrimental decisions which he comes to regret.
 Over the course of the series Ben's true depth and sensitivity become apparent.